 - A mass or lump in the abdomen

-If a tumor is diagnosed, relieving symptoms and side effects remains an important part of your care and treatment.
+If a tumor is diagnosed, relieving symptoms remains an important part of your care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
 Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.